trick77/bc-src/cuda-miner/docker/README.md

 2. Install Docker
 3. Install https://github.com/NVIDIA/nvidia-docker
 4. Build the Docker image locally (don't rely on updated Dockerhub images)
+5. Use -no-cache when building the image unless you know exactly what you're doing
-5. Start the image with the provided script
+6. Start the image with the provided script